10maurycy10/10maurycy10.github.io/content/tutorials/super_simple_directional_microwave_antenna/index.md

 # Applications

-The antenna is linearly polarized, in the same direction as the monopole is, so try rotating it to improve signal strength, and directional, so it has to be pointed at the other station's antenna.
+The antenna is linearly polarized, in the same direction as the monopole is, so try rotating it to improve signal strength, and directional, so it has to be pointed at the other station's antenna to work well.

 The antenna can be used as is, as a high gain antenna for wireless networking, Bluetooth (same band as 2.4 GHz WiFi), providing a good 12-14 dB of gain over the stock antenna (25 times more signal!)
 With 2 antenna's, facing each other, you can get as good as 28 dB gain (500 times as much signal).